dashjoin/platform/README.md

 The Quarkus launcher supports hot loading of resources, i.e. any changes made will be adjusted at runtime without having to restart the platform.
 (Note: you will have to adjust the absolute folder references in the launch file to you own workspace settings)

+### Version History

+#### 1.0 (May 2021)

+* Launch of the platform

+#### 2.0 (Jan 2022)

+* Extended support for databases: MongoDB, ArangoDB, RDF
+* Support for graph queries: database drivers can implement graph / path queries, widgets can display graph query results and the platform has basic support for OpenCypher
+* Chart improvements: support for stacked bar charts, ability to configure charts with all ChartJS options
+* New Function: the "receive" function supports streaming data / IoT use cases
+* App development / lifecycle: apps can be written collaboratively on GitHub, auto-installed upon platform launch
+* Functions and databases can be deployed as micro-services using the RemoteDatabase driver

+#### 2.1 (April 2022)

+* UI: HTML component, icons editor and display icon specification, run write queries from catalog, JSONata editor, MAP widget, PDF export
+* ETL: streaming XML, YAML, transparent HTTP caching
+* JSONata: 100% compatibility to JSONataJS, functions with multiple parameters
+* Graph Search: PathQL integration
+* Data Model: JSONb arrays can be foreign keys, allow specifying external ontology

 ## Administration

 This section describes administration and operating procedures for the Dashjoin platform.